Deciding on what CCTV surveillance system or equipment to opt for is often a daunting task if you are not knowledgeable on CCTV cameras.

 If the client has a zone within that scene that is out of bounds and requires highly important video images to be recorded then the Zone intrusion not only records video footage but also adds alarm output features, enabling security engineers to fit Sounders, visible alarm Beacons etc. This function is very useful where Health and safety on the site requires a Zone to be out of bounds for personnel.

-With the advent of Facial recognition development in Access Control and Video analytics, ‘Face recognition’ was also introduced into DVR’s.
+With the advent of Facial recognition development in Access Control Systems and Video analytics, ‘Face recognition’ was also introduced into DVR’s.
 It is worth noting that most DVR’s to do not recognise a face against a database to confirm the same person.
 Most DVR’s have algorithms to identify a head & face within the CCTV cameras view and storing that separately as ‘face recognition’.

 Objects left or removed are self-explanatory by recording ‘alarmed video’ if an object has been highlighted when an object has been placed into the area or an object being removed.
 The DVR will take a reference picture in its menu settings and always compare the reference image against the actual scene.